pilotmoon/PopClip-Extensions/README-beta.md

 |`javascript file`|String|The name of the JavaScript file to run, for example `foo.js`.
 |`javascript`|String|A text string to run as a JavaScript.
 For example: `popclip.showText('Hello world!')`|

 PopClip loads the file or the string and evaluates it as if it were a function body.
 Scripts can by return results by finishing with a return statement.
-A quick example:
+A quick example (Config.yaml):

 ```yaml
 # popclip (this is exactly how the published Uppercase extension works)